sashahafner/silageVOC-EF-2020/ReadMe.md

 These compounds were selected because they tend to dominate production and emission of their group, but volatility is generally similar to other compounds in the group as well.
 Temperature was set to 13.6 degrees C, which is the median of the NOAA climatological normals from 1971-2000 as presented in Montes et al. (2010).
 Additional important assumptions are specified in an R Markdown file `emis_calcs.Rmd` in the `scripts` directory, which is compiled into a pdf with model results in `output` by running `main.R`.
-Calculated fractional losses are given in `output/frac_loss.csv`.
+Calculated fractional losses (g VOC volatilized per g VOC produced or available) are given in `output/frac_loss.csv`.

 ## 4.3. `03_EF_calcs`
 EFs are calculated here based on the fractional VOC losses calculated as described in Section 4.2 (by group) and silage consumption rates specified in `scripts/set_consump.R`, and the production (concentration) data from `01_production` as described in Section 4.1.

-Resulting EFs and related results are given in `output/EFs.csv`, including:
+Resulting EFs and related results are given in the file `output/EFs.csv`, including:
 * `emis.sil`: total VOC emission on a silage mass basis (mg VOC per kg silage DM = Gg VOC per Tg silage DM)
 * `EF.animal`: the EF on an animal basis (kg VOC per animal per year)